abacusmodeling/abacus-develop/doc/input-main.md

     - *Type*: Integer
     - *Description*: determines whether to write log from all ranks in an MPI run.
 If set to be 1, then each rank will write detained running information to a file named running_${calculation}\_(${rank}+1).log.
 If set to 0, log will only be written from rank 0 into a file named running_${calculation}.log.
     - *Default*: 0

+- npool<a id="npool"></a>
+    - *Type*: Integer
+    - *Description*: devide all processors into npool groups, and k points will be distributed among each group.
+The value taken should be less than or equal to the number of k points as well as the number of MPI threads.
+    - *Default*: 1

     [back to top](#input-file)